‘I Hate My Fetish’ – Understanding Self-Hatred

 It also means that the things that arouse you – your fetishes – are also the things that you hate the most.

-Shame=arousal, and arousal=shame.
-So the things that you hate the most are also your fetishes.
+Shame = arousal, and arousal = shame.
+The things that you hate the most are also your fetishes.
 And your fetishes are the things that you hate the most.

 How to change your fetish?

 To change your fetish, you need to tackle this pain.
 Tackling this pain means both trying not to be aroused by it, but also trying not to be upset by it.
 Hating your fetish is what causes it.
+Shame = arousal, remember?
+Your fetishes are the things you hate the most – fears, insecurities, or pain.
+These are also what cause shame.
+The more shame you have, the more you hate these things, and the stronger your fetish becomes.
 Shame = arousal.
-So if you want to be less aroused, be less ashamed.
+It’s shame that causes your fetish to get stronger.
+And the more ashamed you become, the more pain you feel, and the stronger your fetish becomes.
+So if you want to be less aroused, you need to become less ashamed.
 This is just part of the solution, and it’s easily misunderstood, so allow me to explain what this means, and explain what fetishes really mean about you.

-Having a cuckold fetish – for example – means you’re particularly hurt by being cheated on, being inferior, being inadequate, being submissive etc.
+Having a cuckold fetish – for example – means you’re particularly hurt by the idea of being cheated on, being inferior, being inadequate, being submissive etc.

-It means the opposite.
+It usually means the opposite.
 It means you hate that idea!
 You hate the idea of being inadequate.
 You want to be assertive, confident, well-liked, and not cheated on.
 You want this so much that you fear/hate the idea of being inadequate, which is what causes the fetish.
 And it’s also what makes you so upset about having this fetish!
 It’s your worst nightmare!
+Sometimes, it can come from a sense that you are inadequate, but mostly it comes from the fear of being inadequate, and the pain around the concept of inadequacy.
+This means you hate the idea of inadequacy and want your life to be the opposite.

 The pain causes both the fetish and the shame around it.
 And the pain causes you to want your real life to be the opposite.